 Step 7: Establish release criteria and timeline

 Once you’ve established and validated your requirements, it’s important to prioritize and rank them and to set your goals for the release.

 Many product managers prioritize features by tagging them with labels, such as “must have,” “high want,” and “nice to have.”
 But it’s also important to rank order each requirement within those categories.
 There are two reasons for this.

 The first is time to market.
 Schedules often slip.
 When they do, you may need to trim features and requirements to meet your release date.
 You don’t want your team implementing the easiest requirements first only to find that there’s not enough time to complete all your must-haves.

 The second reason is that requirements evolve.
 During implementation, you’re likely to discover new needs.
 Some may be critically important and supersede existing requirements in terms of priority.
-You need to know where those new requirements fit in your pecking order.
+You need to know where those new requirements fit in with your pecking order.
 If you don’t, less important factors will determine what gets implemented first, which may have a negative impact on your product’s success.

 Besides prioritizing requirements, you should also establish some quantifiable metrics for success that will establish the fitness of your product for release.
 Your success metrics may include measurements for:

 - Other factors relevant to your product

 Step 8: Review and revise your draft PRD